regebro/BigBad3/slides.rst

     Not the most exiting module on Cheeseshop, but it is interesting for this talk, as it needs to handle both binary data and text!
     This as we know, make it a Tricky Module.

+    So how did I port it?
+    This time 2to3 made a lot of changes, and of course broke the module under both Python 2 and Python 3.
+    And trying to figure out if it was the tests that were broken or the module was very hard.
+    So I ended up starting over.

+    Then, I ran the tests under Python 3, and fixed problem by problem, manually.
+    And efter each fix, I checked to make sure it was still running under Python 2.
+    And that brings us to Tool 3.

 ----